synesthesiam/opentts/README.md

 docker buildx use mybuilder
 docker buildx inspect --bootstrap
 ```

+**NOTE:** For some reason, you have to do these steps *each time you reboot*.
+If you see errors like "Error while loading /usr/sbin/dpkg-split: No such file or directory", run `docker buildx rm mybuilder` and re-run the steps above.

 When you run `make`, specify the platform(s) you want to build for: